-THE NEW ZEALAND GOVERNANCE LANDSCAPE 1

-Investor Protection in New Zealand 1

-The New Code 2

-Supermajority Vote Requirements 3

-Right of Shareholders to Call a Special Meeting/Submit a Shareholder Proposal 3

-Binding Nature of Shareholder Votes 3

-Application of These Guidelines 3

-TRANSPARENCY AND INTEGRITY IN FINANCIAL REPORTING 4

-Accounts and Reports 4

-Appointment of Auditor and Authority to Set Fees 4

-A BOARD OF DIRECTORS THAT SERVES THE INTERESTS OF SHAREHOLDERS 6

-Election and Removal of Directors 6

-Boards 6

-Board Size 7

-Independence 7

-Separation of the Roles of Chair and CEO 8

-Director Term Limits and Mandatory Retirement Provisions 8

-Conflict of Interest 9

-Experience 10

-Board Skills Matrix 10

-Performance 10

-Board Committees 11

-Board Diversity 13

-External/Self-Nominated Candidates 14

-Controlled Companies 14

-REMUNERATION 15

-Executive Remuneration 15

-Non-executive Director Remuneration 16

-The Grant of Securities to NEDs 16

-Proposals to Increase the Cap on NEDs' Fees 16

-GOVERNANCE STRUCTURE AND THE SHAREHOLDER FRANCHISE 17

-Amendments to the Constitution 17

-Share Capital 17

-Issue of Shares 17

-Repurchase of Shares 18

-Risk Management 18

-Environmental and Social Policies 18
+GUIDELINES INTRODUCTION 1

+Summary of Changes for the 2020-2021 New Zealand Policy Guidelines 1

+THE NEW ZEALAND GOVERNANCE LANDSCAPE 2

+Investor Protection in New Zealand 2

+The NZX Code

+Supermajority Vote Requirements

+Right of Shareholders to Call a Special Meeting/Submit a Shareholder Proposal

+Binding Nature of Shareholder Votes

+Application of these Guidelines

+TRANSPARENCY AND INTEGRITY IN FINANCIAL REPORTING 5

+Accounts and Reports 5

+Appointment of Auditor and Authority to Set Fees 5

+A BOARD OF DIRECTORS THAT SERVES SHAREHOLDER INTEREST 7

+Election and Removal of Directors 7

+Boards 7

+Board Size 8

+Independence 8

+Separation of the Roles of Chair and CEO

+Director Term Limits and Mandatory Retirement Provisions

+Conflict of Interest

+Experience

+Performance

+Board Committees

+Board Diversity 14

+Board Skills Matrix 14

+External/Self Nominated Candidates 15

+Controlled Companies 15

+REMUNERATION .
+16

+Executive Remuneration 16

+Remuneration of Non-Executive Directors ("NEDS") 17

+Structure of NED Pay 17

+The Grant of Securities to NEDS 17

+Proposals to Increase the Cap on NEDS' Fees 17

+GOVERNANCE STRUCTURE AND THE SHAREHOLDER FRANCHISE .
+18

+Amendments to the Constitution 18